-Answer: We will follow the State Core for US History I. We start the year by looking at the Americas prior to Europeans arriving and we go through 7 different units, wrapping up the school year with the American Civil War and Reconstruction.
+Answer: We will follow the State Core for US History I. We start the year by looking at the Americas prior to Europeans arriving and we go through 8 different units, wrapping up the school year with the American Civil War and Reconstruction.
 Click the button below for easy, quick access to the State Core for our class.
-My website is where all of the lessons can be accessed as well as CANVAS.
+My website is where many of the lessons can be accessed, with CANVAS being the "go to" location.
 Both are most excellent resources for all of us to learn and grow together.
 As you hover over the US History I title, the drop down menu will show each of our units and in each unit parents and students will be able to see precisely what we will be learning in that unit.
 My website is a "living document", meaning it is constantly being improved and updated.

 Question: If we have a family vacation, illness, or any other kind of family emergency and we miss school, what would you like us to do?

 Answer: 2020 sure has thrown a curveball and forced us all to be very flexible and accommodating in tough situations.
 If you are unwell, STAY HOME.
 I have always been one to work with students and families.
 I take great pride in that and working WITH families in all the different situations that arise.
 The most important thing to do is as follows: COMMUNICATE CLEARLY.
 With Canvas being the district approved system for online learning, I am more easily able to get assignments out through there so students can stay caught up and be engaged in the learning process.